 For example, placing the lamp directly under a statue will bring it to life.
 Try placing the lamp to the left.
 You’re lighting a wider area and creating a bigger shadow.

-You could up light a fencing panel to create a sense of space and warmth.
+Another one of our garden lighting ideas is to softly illuminate a fencing panel.
+This will create a sense of space and warmth.
 Or maybe, try lighting the walkways.

 By experimenting with light within your space, you can easily establish how many fitting you need and where to run cables.